INTERVIEW: Europlan the pioneer of Russia’s car leasing business

 BVCP

 Then in 2003 Delta Group started to sell all its assets.
-The programme was only designed to kick-start financial sector businesses, but once those business started to obtain critical mass the funds and banks that had been created were sold off – often to the management in an MBO.
+The programme is only designed to kick start financial sector businesses, but once those business start to obtain critical mass the funds and banks that have been created are sold off – often to the management in an MBO.

 Delta Credit was sold to the French bank Société Générale that had big plans for the Russian market.
 Delta Bank was sold to the US banking giant GE that had similar plans.
-And Delta Leasing was sold to Barings Vostok Capital Management, the leading private equity fund founded and run by Russia’s most famous fund manager, Michael Calvey.
+And Delta Leasing was sold to Barings Vostok Capital Management, the leading private equity fund founded and run by Russia’s most famous fund manager Michael Calvey.

 Well respected and with a string of hugely successful investments under his belt, Calvey ended up in the Klieg lights when he was arrested on trumped up embezzlement charges two years ago and put on trial.
 Involved in some of the most successful private equity deals in Russia, such as being an early investor into Russia’s Internet powerhouse Yandex, Calvey saw the potential in leasing and bought Delta Leasing, giving some of the equity to then-management team.

-Early on Delta Leasing bought the leasing business of leading car dealership Rolf, which had established itself as one of Russia’s top distributors of foreign made cars. bne IntelliNews interviewed Rolf’s founder Sergei Petrov, who has become a legend in Russia’s car business, but like Calvey he fell foul of vested interests in 2019 and was forced to sell.
+Early on Delta Leasing bought the leasing business of leading car dealership Rolf, which had established itself as one of Russia’s top distributors of foreign made cars. bne IntelliNews interviewed Rolf’s founder Sergei Petrov, who has become a legend in Russia’s car business, but like Calvey he ran foul of vested interests in 2019 and was forced to sell.

-As part of Rolf’s business Petrov set up Rolf Leasing, but as it was never a core part of his dealership business he sold the subsidiary to Calvey and Delta Leasing in 2004.
+As part of Rolf’s business Petrov set up Rolf Leasing, but as it was never a core part of his dealership business, he sold the subsidiary to Calvey and Delta Leasing in 2004.

-Over the next eleven years the management built the business up as leasing slowly became more popular and eventually it became Europlan.
-The company was then acquired by Said Gutseriev and the Safmar Group in September 2015 from Barings and a 25% minus one share stake was listed on Moscow Exchange (MOEX) in the first leasing company listing ever in Russia.
+Over the next eleven years the management built the business up as leasing slowly became more popular and what eventually became Europlan.
+The company was then acquired by Safmar Group belonging to the Gutseriev family in September 2015 from Barings and a 25% minus one share stake was listed on Moscow Exchange (MOEX) in the first leasing company listing ever in Russia.

-Said Gutseriev is the son of Russian tycoon Mikhail Gutseriev, who was recently named in the EU sanctions imposed on Belarus.
-However, he has no ownership of Safmar Financial, which owns Europlan, and the sanctions do not extend to Safmar Financial nor Europlan, the group said in a statement.
+The Russian tycoon Mikhail Gutseriev was recently named in the EU sanctions imposed on Belarus.
+However, he has no ownership of Safmar Financial, which is led by Said Gutseriev and owns Europlan, and the sanctions do not extend to Safmar Financial nor Europlan, the Group said in a statement.

-Said is emerging as one of Russia’s leading entrepreneurs and amongst his many other holdings is consumer electronics giant M.Video-Eldorado, now the largest electronics retailer in Europe, as well as a number of financial services companies.
+Said Gutseriev, the son of Mikhail Gutseriev is emerging as one of Russia’s leading entrepreneurs and amongst his many other holdings is consumer electronics giant M.Video-Eldorado, now the largest electronics retailer in Europe, as well as a number of financial services companies.

-Leasing business grows
+Leasing business

 Europlan is basically a financial company, not a car company.
-What it does is raise cheap and long-term funds to buy cars which it then leases to customers in Russia.
-In the early days most of the clients were leasing truck and vans to support small and medium-sized enterprises (SMEs) as leasing is an attractive alternative to buying trucks for a young growing business.
+What is does is raises cheap and long-term funds to buy cars which it then leases to customers in Russia.
+In the early days most of the clients were leasing truck and vans to support small and medium sized enterprises as leasing is an attractive alternative to buying trucks for a young growing business.
 Today the profile has changed.
 The trucks and vans still account for half the business, but a car leasing business now accounts for the other half, especially catering to large corporations who need company cars.

-But what makes Europlan unusual is that it raised almost all its funding in the first decade from foreign lenders, and development banks in particular.
+But what makes Europlan unusual is that it raised almost all its funding in the first decade from foreign lenders and development banks in particular.

-“Private equity firms helped and that fully concentrated us on shareholders’ value creation,” said Mikhailov.
-“We never lost focus on that, even in the worst of the 2008 crisis.”
+“Private equity firms helped and that fully concentrated us on shareholders’ value creation,” said Mikhailov.“We never lost focus on that, even in the worst of the 2008 crisis.

 The management team was given a free hand to run the business, but as it was born out of a US programme and then taken over by a foreign managed private equity fund, Europlan has been steeped in the best practices corporate governance and total transparency, which are now deeply rooted in its corporate DNA.

 And the multilateral development banks (MDBs) loved it.
-Europlan hit all their sweet spots: a local financial services company that was helping the development of SMEs, but had perfect books and a squeaky clean business model.
-In the wild days of the late 90s and early noughties it was hard to find a Russian company with a need for capital with anything like a similar profile.
+Europlan hit all their sweet spots: a local financial services company that was helping the development of SMEs but had perfect books and a squeaky clean business model.
+In the wild days of the late 90s and early noughties it was hard to find a Russian company with need for capital with anything like a similar profile.
 The MDBs were queuing up to lend Europlan money.

 “We took five loans from the EBRD since 2002.
 No one else was doing that many deals with them then.
-We took two from either [the German SME development banks] KfW and DEG and more from Dutch FMO, Black Sea Trade and Development bank, the US UPS Capital Business Credit, IFC as well as two from [the US development bank, the Overseas Private Investment Corporation],” said Mikhailov.
+We took two from either [the German SME development banks] KfW and DEG and more from Dutch FMO, Black Sea Trade and Development bank, the U.S. UPS Capital Business Credit, IFC as well as two from [the US development bank, the Overseas Private Investment Corporation],” said Mikhailov.

 “We were a way for these foreign institutions to target consumers and SME via the vehicle leasing.
 Some banks that lent directly to SMEs lost their money a lot of the time.
 But we had a proven business, backed by a concrete tradable asset that followed all their best practices, made a return and earned good margins,” Mikhailov added.

-Access to the MDB money was also a competitive advantage, as this financing was cheaper with longer maturities than anything available from the domestic banks, allowing Europlan to offer very competitive packages to other forms of financing cars and truck and still earn a healthy margin on the business.
+Access to the MDB money was also a competitive advantage as this financing was cheaper with longer maturities than anything available from the domestic banks, allowing Europlan to offer very competitive packages to other forms of financing cars and truck and still earn a healthy margin on the business.

 That all changed in the 2014 oil price shock and deep devaluation of the ruble.
 The 2014 crisis transformed the way Russia’s market worked.
 Even after the 2008 crisis dollar-pricing was the norm for most businesses.
-The prices for cars, a square metre of office space, even the steak on a menu in a posh restaurant, was listed in dollars, even if the bill was paid in rubles.
+The prices for cars, a square meter of office space, even the steak on a menu in a posh restaurant, was listed in dollars, even if the bill was paid in rubles.
 The authorities tried to stamp out the practise by outlawing it, but all that happened was everyone started using “y.e.” or “equivalent units” which happened to be the same as the value of a dollar that day.

 But that came to an abrupt end in 2014.
-The depth of the ruble's crash, which fell from around RUB35 to the dollar to RUB80 at its nadir, forced everyone to price in rubles as the FX risks associated with pricing contracts in dollars were now intolerable.
+The depth of the rubles crash, which fell from around RUB35 to the dollar to RUB80 at its nadir, forced everyone to price in rubles as the FX risks associated with pricing contracts in dollars were now intolerable.

 “In 2008 we were forced to turn to the Russian banks for funding.
 But it turned out to be no problem.
 Thanks to our PE background and MDB upbringing we were also exemplary borrowers for Russian banks too and they were more than happy to lend to us,” said Mikhailov.